 Pick a subject or central theme and stick to it.
 If you find you want to address a closely-related topic, consider creating a second white paper.
 Don’t muddle issues or you will confuse readers and dilute your authority.

 The white paper can then be offered for download from your website until the content becomes outdated.
 The document offers many of the benefits of a traditional brochure or mailing without the printing and postage costs.
 Better yet, only people who are interested receive the document, reducing marketing budget wastage.

-If you would like to know more about white papers, content marketing, and how they can be applied to boost your sales leads (and ultimately your company profits) drop us a line.
-We research and write white papers for clients operating in a variety of different sectors, and can certainly help you too.
+If you would like to know more about white papers, content marketing, and how they can be applied to boost your sales leads (and ultimately your company profits) drop me a line.
+I research and write white papers for clients operating in a variety of different sectors, and can certainly help you too.